oglimmer/homepage-oglimmer.com/README.md

-# How to
+# Homepage: oglimmer.de

+This repo builds the https://www.oglimmer.de web page.

-Based on Boostrap 5 and Nuxt 3
+It's technicaly based on Boostrap 5 and Nuxt 3 using a static build.

 ## Development Server